 • Understand inter-relations with other cultural groups.

-In this facilitated activity, participants are given questions with three or four possible answers and must choose a side of the room corresponding to each answer.
-Once on the corresponding side of the room, participants are asked to discuss why they made that choice, their perspective, and what helped them build their opinion.
-They are also given the option to ask questions of each other in the community.
+In this facilitated activity, participants are given questions with three or four possible answers and must choose an answer.
+Participants are asked to discuss why they made that choice, their perspective, and what helped them build their opinion.

 • Develop skills needed to engage in dialogue; learn the difference between dialogue and debate.

 • Practice active listening skills to understand and learn more about different perspectives.

 • Given the opportunity to think about why they have the opinions and perspectives they have.Inclusion Planning What does Diversity/Inclusion mean?
 Brainstorming:

 Participants will be lead through an activity to define the words “diversity” and “inclusion”.

 • Discuss the definitions of diversity and inclusion

 • Identify ways the organization excels and can improve on diversity and inclusion

 • Groups will think of ways to convey their organization’s desire to be diverse and inclusive